humhub/humhub/protected/humhub/docs/guide/theming-index.md

 ---

 ## Edit CSS
-If you want to create a new theme or just want change some details, we recommend to dublicate the standard HumHub theme (duplicate and rename the folder) and make your changes there.
-This is still not even easier to start this is also important when you do updates later.
-Because all changes you did directly at the HumHub Theme will be override by an update.
+If you want to create a new theme or just want to change some styles, we recommend to dublicate the standard HumHub theme (duplicate and rename the folder) and make your changes there.
+Never edit the standard HumHub theme directly, because all changes there will be override by an update.

 At the **/themes/yourtheme/css/** folder you will find the compressed **theme.css** and a **theme.less** file.
 The easiest way is to edit the *.less file and compile then the css file.

 At the first lines in the **theme.less** file you will find the color variables.
-If you just want to change the colors to adapt HumHub to your CI, simple change the color codes there and complie the *.less file.
+If you just want to change the colors to adapt HumHub to your CI, simple change the color codes.

-### Modules
-So that every module adobt the colors from the actually installed theme, you will find color classes for font, border and background colors of every bootstrap style.
-So if you build a module, just add the specific classes to the html elements you want to style.
+If you want to build modules, you will also find there color classes for font, border and background colors of every bootstrap style like ``colorDefault``, ``backgroundDefault`` and ``borderDefault``.
+Use these color classes at the html elements in your module to alway adobt the colors from the currently activated theme.

-## Custom CSS
+## Custom theme files
-If your theme is activated, you have to tell **HumHub**, where to find new **CSS** or **JavaScript** files.
-To do that, you have to copy the **head.php** from:

-    /protected/views/layout/

-to your theme folder:

-    /themes/mytheme/views/layout/head.php

-Now open the copied **head.php** with an editor of your choice and you can add further **CSS** or **JavaScript** files, you needed.

-Here is an example how to load your own css file and override the bootstrap standard classes:

-    // Core bootstrap css file
-    <link href="<?php echo Yii::app()->baseUrl; ?>/css/bootstrap.min.css" rel="stylesheet">

-    // Additional needed CSS classes
-    <link href="<?php echo Yii::app()->baseUrl; ?>/css/style.css" rel="stylesheet">

-    // Your theme css file
-    <link href="<?php echo Yii::app()->theme->baseUrl; ?>/css/mytheme.css" rel="stylesheet">

-``Note: ``  Your own css file has to be load **after** the bootstrap core css file to work correctly.

-If your own css file is loading correctly you can writing your own styles depends an the **Twitter Bootstrap Guidelines** you will find here: <http://getbootstrap.com/getting-started>
+To load additional **CSS** or **JavaScript** files to your theme, add them to the **head.php** in

+    /themes/mytheme/views/layout/

 ---

 ## Custom views
-To edit a view, you have to copy the original **view** from the **protected** folder into your **theme** folder.
+To modify a view, you have to copy the original **view** from the **protected/humhub/***  folder into your **theme** folder.
 Please take care to observe the themes folder structure above.

 If your theme is activiated, **HumHub** automatically looks at first inside the theme folder.
 If there was no view found, he will load the original one.